The 5 Raisons d'Être of Testing

 I describe five of the reasons why I think tests are important:

 Because we’re dealing with software, anything that can go wrong will go wrong.
-We’ll go over the five reasons I listed above in more details and we’ll see how tests can help you damage control.
+We’ll go over the five reasons in more details and we’ll see how tests can help you damage control.

 Ensure that the code you’ve written works